fbpx

 • Consider what you want to know about the candidate, their experience and aspirations and use this as a basis for your conversation.

-• Ask them what they know about the firm and add to this with anything else you feel is important for them to understand or that will make your firm stand out.
+• Ask them what they know about the firm.
+Add to this with anything else you feel is important for them to understand or that will make your firm stand out.

 • Talk about the team and the culture, why do people like working there.